-Objectives: The goal of this study was to determine which factors acting in close temporal proximity to the day of a university campus blood drive were associated with university-student blood donation.
+Objective: To determine what factors acting in close temporal proximity to the day of a university campus blood drive are associated with university student blood donation.

 Methods: An incidence density case-control study was conducted at St George’s University, Grenada, West Indies.
-Cases (69) were students interviewed while donating blood at blood drives (February-April 2010).
+Cases (69) were students interviewed while donating blood at blood drives (February to April 2010).
 Controls (437) were non-donating students interviewed on the same days as cases.
-Exposures of interest were: Sources of knowledge of the blood drive, the presence or lack of academic deadlines within a week of the blood drive and the number of hours of classes on the day of the blood drive.
-Data were analysed using logistic regression with adjusted odds ratios approximating risk ratios (RR).
+Exposures of interest were: sources of knowledge of the blood drive, the presence or lack of academic deadlines within a week of the blood drive, and the number of hours of classes on the day of the blood drive.
+Data were analysed using logistic regression with adjusted odds ratios approximating risk ratios (RRs).

-Conclusion: University-student blood donation shows a stronger association with personal and/or electronic advertising than with impersonal and/or non-electronic advertising.
+Conclusion: University student blood donation showed a stronger association with personal and/or electronic advertising than with impersonal and/or non-electronic advertising.
 University blood drives should target students with similar timetables at times of reduced academic stress using personal and electronic modes of advertising.